-By leveraging his multidisciplinary experience on medical imaging, image/signal processing and biomechanics, Dr. Jiang is looking forward to further expanding collaborations and developing a research lab that focuses on developing tools for advanced image-based biomechanical analysis at the Tech.
+By leveraging his multidisciplinary experience on medical imaging, image/signal processing and biomechanics, Dr. Jiang is looking forward to further expanding collaborations and developing a research lab that focuses on developing tools for advanced image-based biomechanical analysis.
 Insight gained from these developments will hopefully provide both clinical and basic scientists information regarding the micromechanical environment of diseased lesions such as cancers and cardiovascular diseases during the course of imaging and subsequent therapeutic interventions.

 Currently graduate students are needed to help research projects.
 Please contact me if interested: Jingfeng Jiang, PhD

 - Automated control of ultrasound scanning including the use of 3D printing technology